JosePaumard/JDK20_2023-Loom-Lab/Readme.md

 2. Second, create and submit a task to this scope.
 This task is an instance of `Callable<Weather>`, because your scope is parameterized by `Weather`.
 You can create this `Callable` by simply calling `readWeatherFromA()`.
 It will produce a (not so) random `Weather` instance, after a little (random) delay.
 Submitting a task to a scope is done by calling its `fork()` method.
 It gives you a future object that you can put in a variable.

 3. Third, once you have submitted tasks to your scope, you should call its `join()` method.
 This call is blocking: `join()` will return when all your tasks have complete.
-Not calling `join()` will make your code fail with an exception when you call `get()` on your future objects.
+Not calling `join()` will make your code fail with an exception when you call `get()` on your `Future` objects.
 You can experiment that in this lab.

 4. Fourth and last point: you can get the result of your future by calling its classical `get()` method, or even better, its new `resultNow()` method.
 This last method should be called only if you know that your future is complete, which is the case after you called `scope.join()`.